smspillaz/django-qsstats-magic/README.rst

 Difference from django-qsstats
 ==============================

-1. Faster time_series method using 1 sql query (currently works only for mysql, with fallback to old method for other DB backends)
+1. Faster time_series method using 1 sql query (currently works for MySQL and PostgreSQL, with a fallback to the old method for other DB backends).
 2. Single ``aggregate`` parameter instead of ``aggregate_field`` and ``aggregate_class``.
 Default value is always ``Count('id')`` and can't be specified in settings.py. ``QUERYSETSTATS_DEFAULT_OPERATOR`` option is also unsupported now.
-3. Support for minute and hour aggregates
+3. Support for minute and hour aggregates.
 4. ``start_date`` and ``end_date`` arguments are renamed to ``start`` and ``end`` because of 3.
-5. Internals are changed
+5. Internals are changed.

 I don't know if original author (Matt Croydon) would like my changes so I renamed a project for now.
 If the changes will be merged then